 Now that wasn’t very helpful… I am not writing about blackhat, webinars or reviewing anything…

 Seems like I need to get a better tool than Google, right?
 Wrong… Scroll to the bottom of the page.

-Ok, let’s start at the beginning again, keyword is “SEO traffic”.
+Ok, let’s start at the beginning again, the keyword is “SEO traffic”.
 Here is what I get when I enter this into Google and scroll to the bottom of the page:

 The related searches box at the bottom of the page just gave me several long tail keywords that didn’t even fully include my original one.
 I will make sure to sprinkle these through the post once I’m done.

 But what is more: My notebook just opened and I took a note: I will probably write a post about “What is SEO and How it Works” in the near future!

 How to use Autocomplete and Related Searches for existing posts

 Ok, so this SEO traffic hack was finding long tail keywords by using autocomplete and related searches?
 We’re not done yet, young Padawan!
 This one of my SEO traffic hacks can also be applied to existing posts!